NIH-NCPI/pipeline-utils/README.md

 Create and activate a virtual environment (recommended):
 [Click here] for more on virtual environments.

+** NOTE: SOME projects recommend pyenv.
+TODO: Give more info about pyenv

 ```
 # Step 1: cd into the directory to store the venv